avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

 end
 ```

 The third step is optional.
-You have to make sure your model responds to the params your sending.
-In our example it should have the `fish_type`, `properties`, and `information` attributes or setter methods on the model class.
-We chose to add setters just to demonstrate the params are called to the model.
+You must ensure your model responds to the params you're sending.
+Our example should have the `fish_type`, `properties`, and `information` attributes or setter methods on the model class.
+We chose to add setters to demonstrate the params are called to the model.

 ```ruby
 class Fish < ApplicationRecord